 The .json address above can be used to access the schema within Postman.
-An example use of the Shipment API follows here — or go directly to the sample Postman Collection.
+An example use of the Shipment API follows below, or view the sample Postman Collection.

 The shipment will start in the acceptOrder status, as automatically set by OMS upon order assignment.
 The endpoints and states that are used in the standard fulfillment process are:

 When those are complete, the Fulfill Shipment API will be used to put the shipment in its final completePackage status.
 This call has a different structure from the states described here, so go to the Fulfill Shipment guide for more details about that request.

 This example will show how to transition a shipment with the Shipment ID 090909.

 Transitioning through states is simple, as it only requires the Shipment ID.

 |shipmentID||integer||A unique identifier for the shipment.
 The minimum value is "1".|